mammothgeospatial/qgis-in-mineral-exploration/docs/source/remote_sensing/usgs.rst

 United States Geological Survey (USGS)
 ======================================

 The USGS holds an enormous amount of free data, most of which is accessible via its `EarthData portal (https://urs.earthdata.nasa.gov/home)`.
 To download the data, you are required to register (free) and select a username and password, and create a user profile.
 You can browse data but you need to have registered and have created a profile in the EarthData portal to be able to download data.
-Note that ASTER data is no longer available on the EarthData portal.
+Note that ASTER data is no longer available on the EarthExplorer portal.

 ASTER and Landsat data are two of the remote sensing datasets available from the USGS.
-These datasets are also easily accessed via the Semi-Automatic Classification plug-in in QGIS (see Section 11.1).
 Digital elevation, radar and Lidar data are also available from the USGS.
 Note that Sentinel 2 data is not available from the EarthData portal.

 .. image:: img/EarthData01.jpg
   :align: center